bewantbe/SimpleVolumeViewer/README.md

 * In command line (terminal) window

-    `cd` to where you put this repo:
+    `cd` to where you put this repo, e.g.:

     `cd SimpleVolumeViewer`

     Run:

+    `python3 -m neu3dviewer`

+    then drag-and-drop file(s) to the GUI.

+    Or, with more control options:

     `python3 -m neu3dviewer <options>`

+    See `python3 -m neu3dviewer --help` for full list of options.

 * To get help

     `python3 -m neu3dviewer --help`

-    Or, during running, press h key.
+    Or, press h key in the GUI.